Building with Xcode

 If you intend to integrate your game with Steam, you will first need to:

-in a minute.
+3. That's it.
+Make sure it's done *before* you run `setup.command` in a minute.
 If you already have, you can just run it again.

-), you will be asked to select a path pointing to the location of the game you want to launch.
+When debugging through Xcode (or when mkxp-z is launched with the `MKXPZ_SELECT_PATH` environment variable is set to `1`), you will be asked to select a path pointing to the location of the game you want to launch.

-within mkxp-z's application bundle, unless it has been set otherwise within the json configuration.
+Normally, however, relevant game files must be placed within `Contents/Game` within mkxp-z's application bundle, unless it has been set otherwise within the json configuration.

 Cool, now you've got all that done, the rest is pretty simple.
-The repository has been downloaded to your Documents folder, so you can either go there yourself, or type this last thing into the terminal: open ~/Documents/mkxp-z
+The repository has been downloaded to your Documents folder, so you can either go there yourself, or type this last thing into the terminal: `open ~/Documents/mkxp-z`.

-by double clicking it.
+Navigate to `macos` and open `setup.command` by double clicking it.
 It will build all the dependencies that mkxp-z needs to run, and might take a while.

 Once it's done, open the Xcode project, and open the **Schemes** menu in the title bar.